PostgREST/postgrest-docs/docs/api.rst

 PostgREST sets highly permissive cross origin resource sharing, that is why it accepts Ajax requests from any domain.

 It also handles `preflight requests <https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request>`_ done by the browser, which can be cached using the returned ``Access-Control-Max-Age`` header.
-This is useful to reduce the latency of the subsequent requests by approximately 100 ms. A ``POST`` preflight request would look like this:
+This is useful to reduce the latency of the subsequent requests.

+A ``POST`` preflight request would look like this:

 .. tabs::